labor-digital/asset-building/README.md

-# LABOR Asset Building
+# LABOR - Asset Building
-This package is designed to replace our old build approach using "gulp" which used webpack just as a extension to build better encapsulated js scripts.
-In contrast to the old approach this package fully embraces webpack for all transpiling processes.
-Be it js, css, sass, or even your assets.
+This package is our internal asset builder setup.
+It fully embraces webpack for all transpiling processes.
+Be it js, css, sass, or even your images.
+The package is a completely configured drop-in solution with minimal configuration requirements but a lot of options if you need them.

-There are some adjustments to make if you want to migrate your old project but I tried to make it as easy as possible for you.
-For additional information, take a look at: **Conversion of old projects**.
+At it's core this library sets up webpack with a bunch of already preconfigured plugins that should make this a general purpose library for all your needs.

-As a general rule of thumb: All configuration is now done within your package.json file in a node called: "labor".
+As a general rule of thumb: All configuration is done within your package.json file in a node called: "labor".
 The default configuration is rather simple and should be more or less agnostic to webpack.
 If you want more configuration options when it comes to webpack, you can extend this library using its lightwight